-The ultra-fast broadband (UFB) network and rural broadband initiative (RBI) are providing high-speed broadband connections across the country, allowing innovative services to develop and provide access to the global marketplace.
+The UFB network and Rural Broadband Initiative (RBI) are providing high-speed broadband connections across the country, slowly allowing innovative services to develop and provide access to the global marketplace.

-Fibre-to-the-node (FttN), UFB, RBI, mobile broadband, spectrum, the internet of things (IoT), consumer pricing, broadband, local loop unbundling (LLU).
+Fibre-to-the-Node (FttN), UFB, RBI, mobile broadband, spectrum, big data.
+M2M, using crowd sourced data, the internet of things (IoT), consumer pricing, broadband, local loop unbundling (LLU), recent market developments.

 We wanted to extend our Com World Series of telecoms industry events to the South Pacific region and we were in urgent need of a partner in the region who could assist us with confirming the involvement of governments, telcos and more.
 Paul Budde and his team executed this perfectly.
 Paul also provided us with very high quality reports on every aspect of the project, including an amazingly thorough and actionable report on the conference presentations and discussion.

 Joe Willcox, Commercial Content Director, Emap Connect, Emap